-I never intended to make this into a post, but after sharing how I used this printable Christmas activity for a preschool zoom on Instagram, I immediately got requests.
-Teachers and homeschooling parents are stretched and if sharing this free printable helps, I am here for it.
-Scroll down to see the different ways you can use this simple Christmas tree activity with your students or kids at home.
+I never intended to make this into a post, but after sharing how I used this printable Christmas activity for preschoolers on zoom on Instagram, I immediately got requests.
+Teachers and homeschooling parents are stretched, and if sharing this free printable helps, I am here for it.
+Scroll down to see how you can use this simple Christmas tree activity with your students or kids at home.
 Don’t miss the video I made right after doing this with my students last week.

 This post contains affiliate links

-Here are three ways that you can use this simple printable Christmas activity for preschool.
+Here are three ways to use this simple printable Christmas math activity for preschool.

 As I outline in my Instagram Live, this is how I used this printable Christmas activity today with my multi-aged preschool class.
 I held up the cookie sheet with the tree printable and all the number ornaments on the bottom.
 I told my students the ornaments fell and I needed their help to put them back in the right spots.
 I explained that they needed to tell me two things; what the number was on the ornament I held up, and what color of dot I should pop it on.

 This served two purposes – number and color recognition.
 With a multi-aged class, I try to create lessons that meet various levels of ability in one, so everyone can be engaged during group time.